vsrinivas/fuchsia/development/workflows/libfuzzer.md

     ]
 }
 ```

+Note that the fuzzing framework needs `run` to be able to run fuzz targets.

 __IMPORTANT__: The build system will build the fuzz targets __only__ if it is explicitly told to
 instrument them for fuzzing with an appropriate sanitizer.
 The easiest way to achieve this is using